acrucetta/mente/src/md/epigrams.md

 ### On Philosophy

 - “In the human life time is but an instant, and the substance of it a flux, and the perception dull, and the composition of the whole body subject to putrefaction, and the soul a whirl, and fortune hard to divine, and fame a thing devoid of certainty.
 And, to say all in a word, everything that belongs to the body is a stream, and what belongs to the soul is a dream and vapor, and life is a warfare and a stranger's sojourn, and after- fame is oblivion.
 What then can guide a man?
 One thing and only one, philosophy.”
 (Marcus Aurelius)

+## On efficiency

+“I’ll tell you what is convenient,” he said after a moment.
+“To sleep until noon and have someone bring you your breakfast on a tray.
+To cancel an appointment at the very last minute.
+To keep a carriage waiting at the door of one party, so that on a moment’s notice it can whisk you away to another.
+To sidestep marriage in your youth and put off having children altogether.
+These are the greatest of conveniences, Anushka—and at one time, I had them all.
+But in the end, it has been the inconveniences that have mattered to me most.” - A Gentleman in Moscow